In reverse alphabetical order, here are the regular contributors to the Diary of a Crossword Fiend venture:

 Neville Fogarty is a graduate student in mathematics at the University of Kentucky who’s been solving crosswords since preparing for a game show in 2007.
 He had his first crossword published in the LA Times in 2008, and while still contributing there, he also blogs the LAT Tuesday and Thursday puzzles here at The Fiend.
 He also publishes a weekly crossword when he’s not playing racquetball or ultimate Frisbee.

 Sam Donaldson is a law professor at Georgia State University in Atlanta.
 In 2008, he attended his first American Crossword Puzzle Tournament as a 40th birthday present to himself.
 Later that year, his first crosswords were published in the USA Today, the New York Times, and the New York Sun.
 Since then he has published a couple dozen crosswords in various venues.
-Once upon a time, he blogged the weekly Boston Globe puzzle here at The Fiend, but since April of 2011 he has been covering the daily CrosSynergy puzzle.
+Once upon a time, he blogged the weekly Boston Globe puzzle here at The Fiend, and from April 2011 to April 2013 he covered the daily CrosSynergy puzzle.
+Now he tag teams with Janie and Gareth to review the Washington Post Puzzler, a Sunday freestyle crossword.
 A perennial contender for People Magazine’s “Sexiest Man Alive,” he has been approached by several high-level Nigerian officials to receive substantial sums of money in exchange for his bank account information.

 T Campbell is a writer of comics, blog posts, books and more.
 An occasional contributor to the Fiend, he’s preparing to publish On Crosswords, a 63,000-word rumination that began with his work here.
 He’s produced the 14,400-square Ubercross C-Spot, the largest known crossword to follow standard American rules (no repeated words, no two-letter words, no uncrossed squares and totally solvable).
 Other crossword credits include Crossworlds: 50 Crosswords for the Science-Fiction Fan, a 2500-square “warm-up” called the Ubercross Fiddy and the cross-comic story Crossover, guest-starring Amy Reynaldo.